williaz/ExtjsExp/README.md

 Ext.Base is the building block of all Ext JS classes, and the prototype and static members of this class are inherited by all other classes.
 Ext JS uses the Template method pattern to delegate to subclasses, behavior which is specific only to that subclass.

+Data Package:

+The data package is what loads and saves all of the data in your application.
+1. Ext.data.Model; 2.
+Store; 3.
+Ext.proxy.Proxy
+1. A Model represents an entity in an application.
+Field, Proxies, Validation, Association.
+The schema*(in Base class) is a manager for all of the models in your application.
+2. Proxies are used by Models and Stores to handle the loading and saving of Model data.
+Examples of client proxies include Memory and Local Storage Server proxies handle the marshaling of data to a remote server.
+A schema is a collection of entities that have associations with one another.
+Models are typically used with a Store, which is basically a collection of records (instances of a Model-derived class).
+Stores are able to perform sorting, filtering and grouping locally and remotely.
+Models can be linked together with the Associations API.  reference: 'User', Validators are defined as an object keyed by field name which map to the rules that define a valid field.
+These rules are expressed as a validator object config or an array of these configs.

+Gestures:
+In addition to standard DOM events, Elements also fire synthesized "gesture" events.
+From a browser's perspective, there are 3 primary types of pointer, touch, and mouse events - start, move, and end.

+...

+Events:
+We can pass listeners to the component when the class was instantiated.
+Or, if we already have an instance, we can add listeners using the .on() function.
+.un()
+scope
+single: true,*(listen to one event only once)
+buffer: 2000,*(only invoked once every 2 seconds) Firing your own events is done by calling fireEvent with an event name.
+Use Ext.defer to delay the function that fires custom event